ritesh/ritesh.github.io/content/_index.md

 ---
 featured_image: '/header.jpeg'
 ---
-Welcome to my blog!
-This is an attempt to consolidate half-finished ideas and opinions over many years.
+Welcome to my blog.
+An attempt to consolidate half-finished ideas and opinions over many years.